 Who We Are

 Tobacco Action Coalition of the Finger Lakes (TACFL) is a community partnership of organizations and people committed to improving the health of our communities.
-TACFL, funded through a grant from New York State’s Bureau of Tobacco Control and a program of the American Lung Association of the Northeast, is one of 25 community partnerships across New York State.
+TACFL, funded through a grant from New York State’s Bureau of Tobacco Control and a program of the American Lung Association, is one of 25 community partnerships across New York State.

 To make our communities healthier places to live, work and play.
 We are committed to decreasing tobacco use and creating healthy smoke-free environments for all.